craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 At the end of your turn, Naturally Resolve any stacks of 'Surprised' that you have.

 #### Burning
-While you are Burning, at the beginning of your turn, you take 1d4 Fire Damage for each stack of 'Burning' you have.
+While you are 'Burning', at the beginning of your turn, you take 1d4 Fire Damage for each stack of 'Burning' you have.

 #### Blinded
+While you are 'Blinded', you cannot establish Line of Sight.

 #### Dazed
+While you are 'Dazed'

 #### Infected
+While you are 'Infected'

 #### Poisoned
+While you are 'Poisoned'

 ## Arcane Ailments
 ## Divine Ailments